stablekernel/aqueduct/source/docs/auth/server.md

 A `ManagedAuthenticatable` also has a `ManagedSet` of `tokens` for each token that has been granted on its behalf.

-The interface `ManagedAuthResourceOwner` is a requirement that ensures the type argument is both a `ManagedObject<T>` and `ManagedAuthenticatable`, and serves no other purpose than to restrict `ManagedAuthDelegate<T>`'s type parameter.
+The interface `ManagedAuthResourceOwner<T>` is a requirement that ensures the type argument is both a `ManagedObject<T>` and `ManagedAuthenticatable`, and serves no other purpose than to restrict `ManagedAuthDelegate<T>`'s type parameter.

 This structure allows an application to declare its own 'user' type while still enforcing the needs of Aqueduct's OAuth 2.0 implementation.